 Sagar Bhatti died seven weeks ago after being hit by vehicles on Woodside Avenue.
-Police were called to the scene just before 6 am after receiving a report that two vehicles had collided with a pedestrian on Woodside Avenue.
+Police were called to the scene just before 6 am on Sunday March 10 after receiving a report that two vehicles had collided with a pedestrian on Woodside Avenue.
 On arriving they found the victim, 23-year-old Sagar Bhatti, who was pronounced dead at the scene.

 Two men, aged 26 and 29, from Eastleigh, were later arrested on suspicion of murder.
 They have since been released from police custody but remain under investigation and police say they still need to speak to anyone who was in the Woodside Avenue or Broadlands Avenue area around the time of the incident and are appealing to anyone who was in the area, to come forward.